Headshot of Attorney Seth Morris

 Written by Attorney Seth Morris

-When placed on probation, you must follow specific terms — failing to adhere to these terms leads to a devastating probation violation, potentially serving time in jail or facing additional penalties.
+When placed on probation in California, you must follow specific terms — failing to adhere to these terms leads to a devastating probation violation, potentially serving time in jail or facing additional penalties.
 The details of your violation determine the extent of your punishment, and you have options to fight your probation violation to avoid further damage to your record.

 What Are the Terms of a California Probation?